 It’s advisable to have a solicitor write your Will for you, to ensure all the right signatures and requirements are in place.
 If you have a Will, you can still help us by adding a codicil to your existing Will.
 You can get a codicil form as part of our legacy pack.

 If you don’t have your own solicitor, we are here to help.
-McClure Solicitors offer a free Will writing and review service for anyone leaving a gift in their Will to the Scottish SPCA, for more information click here.
+Jones Whyte LLP offer a free Will writing and review service for anyone leaving a gift in their Will to the Scottish SPCA.
 It’s quick and easy and can be done by phone or video appointment.
+Find out more here.

 You can download the forms from our legacy pack here: